Thursday, 28 February 2019

 Samsung, Huawei agree to settle two-year old patent dispute

-China's Huawei Technologies and South Korea's Samsung Electronics have agreed to settle a two-year old patent dispute in the United States, court documents show.
+China's Huawei Technologies and South Korea's Samsung Electronics have agreed to settle a two-year old patent dispute in the United States, court documents show.from Gadgets Now https://ift.tt/2TeUeyg

 via IFTTT